-A pointer to the sgx_report_data_t object which contains a set of data used for communication between the enclaves.
+Pointer to the sgx_report_data_t object that contains a set of data used for communication between the enclaves.
 This pointer is allowed to be NULL.
 If it is not NULL, the report_data buffer must be within the enclave.
 See sgx_report_data_t for structure details.